NeuroTechX/ntx_slack_archive/devices.md

  >But it's an EEG amplifier lol why else would I get it?
 Do you mean emg?
 Or like is setting gain important?

+7/27/2017 4:46 PM

+ **alexandre.barachant** :

+ >oh, i mean if it rail, then you can't record EEG